Smithay/wayland-rs/README.md

 If you use the `use_system_lib` feature, the crates thus obviously require that the wayland C libs are installed on your system.
 You can however require that they are dynamically loaded at startup rather than directly linked by setting the `dlopen` flag.
-This can be useful if you want to ship a binary that should gracelly handle the absence of these libs (by fallbacking to X11 for example).
+This can be useful if you want to ship a binary that should gracefully handle the absence of these libs (by fallbacking to X11 for example).

 This repository actually hosts 8 crates.
 The 3 main crates you'll likely want to use: